Marcus Semien Player Props: Rangers vs. Dodgers

-Marcus Semien -- hitting .257 with two doubles, two home runs, seven walks and three RBI in his past 10 games -- will be in action for the Texas Rangers against the Los Angeles Dodgers, with Bobby Miller on the mound, on July 22 at 4:05 PM ET.
+On Sunday, Marcus Semien (.543 slugging percentage in past 10 games, including three home runs) and the Texas Rangers face the Los Angeles Dodgers, whose starting pitcher will be Emmet Sheehan.
+First pitch is at 2:35 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Dodgers.
+In his previous game, he hit a home run while going 1-for-4 against the Dodgers.

 Marcus Semien Game Info & Props vs. the Dodgers